-Treatment effects on late NTE assessed by PRO and by annual clinical assessment in START-A are shown side-by-side in Figure 1.
-Two test schedules (41.6 Gy and 39 Gy in 13 fractions) were compared with control (50 Gy in 25 fractions) in START-A. Comparing HR for corresponding endpoints, it can be seen that the treatment effects were of a similar size for PRO and clinical assessments, with overlapping confidence intervals.
-Treatment effects on late NTE assessed by PRO and by photographs for overall change in breast appearance were also similar (Figure 2). α/β estimates (adjusted for prognostic factors) for overall change in breast appearance were 2.9 Gy (95%CI 0.7-5.1 Gy) for PRO and 2.6 Gy (95%CI 1.3-3.9 Gy) for photographic assessments. α/β estimates for individual NTE endpoints from clinical assessments have been reported [14] (there was no clinical assessment of overall cosmesis in the START Trials).
+Treatment effects on late NTE assessed by PROMs and by annual clinical assessment in START-A are shown side-by-side in Figure 1.
+Two test schedules (41.6 Gy and 39 Gy in 13 fractions) were compared with control (50 Gy in 25 fractions) in START-A. Comparing HR for corresponding endpoints, it can be seen that the treatment effects were of a similar size for PROMs and clinical assessments, with overlapping confidence intervals.
+Treatment effects on late NTE assessed by PROMs and by photographs for overall change in breast appearance were also similar (Figure 2). α/β estimates (adjusted for prognostic factors) for overall change in breast appearance were 2.9 Gy (95%CI 0.7-5.1 Gy) for PROMs and 2.6 Gy (95%CI 1.3-3.9 Gy) for photographic assessments. α/β estimates for individual NTE endpoints from clinical assessments have been reported [14] (there was no clinical assessment of overall cosmesis in the START Trials).

-The comparison of overall rates of NTEs reported by PRO and clinical assessments from START Trials A and B combined showed that patients reported a higher prevalence of breast changes (Figures 3a-d).
+The comparison of overall rates of NTEs reported by PROMs and clinical assessments from START Trials A and B combined showed that patients reported a higher prevalence of breast changes (Figures 3a-d).
 Concordance between the assessments of corresponding NTEs on an individual patient basis was generally poor (Table 3).
-The lowest levels of percentage agreement between PRO and clinicians were observed for breast induration / hardness (47% and 50% at 2 and 5 years, respectively), and breast shrinkage (53% and 47% at 2 and 5 years).
-The highest level of percentage agreement between PRO and clinicians was for breast swelling/oedema (78% and 86% at 2 and 5 years), but the overall prevalence of oedema was very low (Figure 3c).
+The lowest levels of percentage agreement between PROMs and clinicians were observed for breast induration / hardness (47% and 50% at 2 and 5 years, respectively), and breast shrinkage (53% and 47% at 2 and 5 years).
+The highest level of percentage agreement between PROMs and clinicians was for breast swelling/oedema (78% and 86% at 2 and 5 years), but the overall prevalence of oedema was very low (Figure 3c).
 Weighted kappa statistics also highlighted the low agreement between methods, ranging from 0.05 for telangiectasia at 2 years (indicating poor agreement) to 0.21 for each of breast shrinkage and breast oedema at 2 years (indicating fair agreement).
 Results of Bowker’s test of symmetry were highly statistically significant for all NTE endpoints, indicating a clear direction in the discordance of scoring between the different methods, with patients reporting more breast changes compared with clinical and photographic assessments (Table 3).
 There appeared to be no substantial differences in degree of concordance for individual NTE endpoints according to time since radiotherapy i.e. between 2 and 5 years (Table 3).

-The comparison of PRO and photographic assessments showed that patients reported a higher prevalence of overall change in breast appearance since radiotherapy and graded effects as more severe compared with the photographic assessments (Figure 3e).
+The comparison of PROMs and photographic assessments showed that patients reported a higher prevalence of overall change in breast appearance since radiotherapy and graded effects as more severe compared with the photographic assessments (Figure 3e).
 In testing concordance, agreement on an individual patient basis was low at 2 and 5 years (38% for each), with low weighted kappa values (0.09) and highly statistically significant discordance (p<0.001 for Bowker’s test of symmetry); Table 3.
-Concordance of PRO with clinical and photographic assessments of NTE appeared to be unaffected by patient factors including age, breast size, surgical deficit, baseline HADS anxiety and depression and body image scores (table in web appendix).
+Concordance of PROMs with clinical and photographic assessments of NTE appeared to be unaffected by patient factors including age, breast size, surgical deficit, baseline HADS anxiety and depression and body image scores (table in web appendix).

 Discussion